 Terms: ELL?
 ESL?
 EAL? ... for Your Reference

 Terms for English language learning and teaching remain in flux, and Skidmore uses several terms concurrently.
-In order to help you search for and recognize resources on campus, you should know that all the terms below are used on campus, and they all refer to essentially the same thing.
+All the terms below are used on campus and have essentially the same meaning.

 ESL (English as a Second Language) and EFL (English as a Foreign Language) are older terms but are still widely recognized.